theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 ---
 title: Getting Started
-description: Learn how to install and extract data from SAP with yunIO.
+description: Learn how to install and extract data from SAP with Xtract Core.
 hide:
   - navigation
   - tags